 The sense is one of welcoming and comfort, special feelings that makes us want to live the experience in a intense way and over and over again.

-A mutual fascination and delivery, between earth and river and above all the discovery that the river offers itself in abundance for us to enjoy.
-Indeed it´s a call around intimacy.
+A mutual fascination and a deep surrender between land and river, but above all the discovery that the Tagus River offers in abundance to be enjoyed by us.
+It is a call to our most intimate self.

 Enogastronomy in the Tagus Valley